vsenderov/rdf4r/README.md

 ### Work with literals and identifiers

 The building blocks of RDF are literals (e.g. strings, numbers, dates, etc.) and resource identifiers.
 RDF4R provides classes for literals and resource identifiers that are tightly integrated with the other facilities of the package.
-For example, `identifier_factory` is a functor that takes in as argument a list of lookup functions (created for example with the facilities for converting SPARQL to an R function) and returns an identifier constructor function that can be used to construct identifier objects based on executing the lookup functions from the argument list supplied to the functor.
-The reasoning behing this functor is to enable the working ontologist to generate code that first looks up a resource identifier in several different places before coining a new one.

 ### Prefix management